henryaj/buildgrid/CONTRIBUTING.rst

 Committer access
 ----------------

-We'll hand out commit access to anyone who has successfully landed a patch to the code base.
+We'll hand out commit access to anyone who has successfully landed a single patch to the code base.
 Please request this via Slack or the mailing list.

-This of course relies on contributors being responsive and showing willingness to address any problems that come about after landing branches.
+This of course relies on contributors being responsive and showing willingness to address any problems that may arise after landing branches.

-When submitting a patch, please obtain a review from another committer who is familiar with the area of the code base which the branch effects.
-An approval from someone who is not the patch author will be needed before any merge (we use gitlab's 'approval' feature for this).
+When submitting a merge request, please obtain a review from another committer who is familiar with the area of the code base which the branch effects.
+An approval from another committer who is not the patch author will be needed before any merge (we use gitlab's 'approval' feature for this).

 What we are expecting of committers here in general is basically to escalate the review in cases of uncertainty.

 .. note::